-Isolated geographically, and then politically for hundreds of years, Japan developed a culture that is truly different from anywhere else.
+Isolated geographically, then politically for hundreds of years, Japan developed a culture that is truly different from anywhere else.
 Today, it shines as one of the foremost gateways to Asia.
-In the case of geeks like me, Japan is also HOLY GROUND, it being the birthplace of manga, anime and otaku culture.
-Of course, Japan is also renowned for its gorgeous architecture and breath-taking sceneries.
+In the case of geeks like me, Japan is also HOLY GROUND, it being the birthplace of manga, anime, and otaku culture.
+Naturally, Japan is also renowned for gorgeous architecture and breath-taking sceneries.
 The most famous of the latter being majestic Mount Fuji.

 Toukiden Kiwami (討鬼伝 極), Our Travel Vehicle